Magaztu/CowGun/README.md

 This project features (or plans to) the following modes:
 - Single-player (PvE) mode: Win agains a horde of PNGs cowboys!
 - Two-Players (PvP) mode: Face each other in an epic 1v1 and see who shoots frist!
+- No Hat (No cap) mode: There will not be fake cues, prepare to showoff your ultimate reaction skills!

 # Deployment:
 A web deployment is on the way, it might be on github pages, cloudflare pages or vercel.
 Most likely the last one.